-If your diapers are made from natural materials such as cotton or bamboo, it doesn’t matter what kind of diaper cream you use, just make sure to wash them thoroughly with hot water and a good detergent.
+If your diapers are made from natural materials such as cotton or bamboo, it doesn’t matter what kind of diaper cream you use; just make sure to wash cloth diapers thoroughly with hot water and a good detergent.

-In many cases, diaper rashes can clear up on their own without the need of a doctor’s intervention.
+In many cases, diaper rashes can clear up on their own without the need for a doctor’s intervention.
 However, there are some cases when a doctor’s care is necessary.

 If your baby is experiencing any of these symptoms with their diaper rash, give your pediatrician a call:

 - If the rash spreads outside of the diaper area.

 - If the rash gets worse, even with the use of over-the-counter creams.